 Rezum in the UK

-Rezūm uses the natural energy stored in water vapor, or steam.
+Rezūm uses the natural energy stored in water vapour, or steam.
 It is a safe and effective treatment available to relieve symptoms associated with benign prostatic hyperplasia (BPH).
 The Rezūm System received CE Mark on 8th July 2013 and FDA clearance for use in the USA on 27th August 2015.
 Rezūm does not currently have NICE approval.
 When a procedure is not approved (and therefore there is no formal NICE guidance available), NICE recommends that:

 'In all cases, while NICE develops guidance on a procedure, where no guidance exists, clinicians using the procedure should do so with special arrangements for clinical governance, consent and audit”